-Tribunal means a Disciplinary Tribunal or an Appeal Tribunal (as the context requires).
+Tribunal means a Disciplinary Tribunal, an Appeal Tribunal, Joint Disciplinary Tribunal or a Joint Appeal Tribunal (as the context requires).

 Tribunal Panel means the panel appointed pursuant to paragraph 11(1).

 UK connected company means:

 - (i) any company registered in any part of the United Kingdom, listed in any part of the United Kingdom on a recognised investment exchange for the purposes of the Financial Services and Markets Act 2000 or with an established place of business in any part of the United Kingdom; - (ii) any company in the same group (as defined in section 1261 of the Companies Act 2006) as such a company; - (iii) any associate (as defined in section 1260 of the Companies Act 2006) of such a company or such a group company.